 Insights Article

-There is currently an intensive urban development in Solna, north of Stockholm’s inner city.
-The municipality will be built together with the City of Stockholm via the new district Hagastaden.
-Adapteo has interviewed Solna City’s Planning and Geodata Manager Alexander Fagerlund, who shared his thoughts on the densification of cities, the sustainability challenges of the construction and real estate industry and flexible urban planning.
+There is currently an intensive urban development in the municipality of Solna, north of Stockholm’s inner city.
+Building is in coordination with the City of Stockholm, resulting in a new district called Hagastaden.
+Adapteo interviewed Solna’s Planning and Geodata Manager, Alexander Fagerlund.
+He shared his thoughts on the densification of cities, the sustainability challenges of the construction and real estate industry, and flexible urban planning overall.

 As planning and geodata manager in Solna city, Alexander Fagerlund leads the municipality’s planning architects to develop detailed items for urban development.